The Great Little Printer

 Version 2

-The second version has two banks of configuration switches and a fourth control panel LED to indicate NLQ mode.
+The second version has two banks of configuration switches and an extra control panel LED to indicate NLQ mode.

 At least one American company licensed The Great Little Printer.
 It might have been RCA.
 I've had a scan of the ad but seem to have lost it.